 resize

-representing the current width in pixels of the player.
+property representing the current size of the player in pixels.

-When invoked, this method will dynamically resize the player to the provided
+This method will dynamically resize the player to the input PlayerSize Object

 width